-On November 18, 2021, the Company entered into Amendment No. 3 to the Amended BeiGene Collaboration ("Amendment No.3").
-Under Amendment No. 3, the Amended BeiGene Collaboration was terminated, subject to survival of certain provisions, and BeiGene handed back rights to know-how and materials received under the Amended BeiGene Collaboration.
-As a result, the Company assumed responsibility for the global development and commercialization of BA3071.
-As consideration for Amendment No.3, the Company agreed to pay BeiGene mid-single digit royalties on sales worldwide and on a limited basis will share in any upfront and milestone payments received through a sublicense of BA3071.
-As part of Amendment No.3, the Company reclassified its remaining \$19.8 million of deferred revenue as a long-term liability which is expected to settle as licensing payments are made to BeiGene in accordance with the resulting amendment.
+In November 2021, the BeiGene Collaboration was terminated, subject to survival of certain provisions, and BeiGene handed back rights to knowhow and materials received under the amended BeiGene Collaboration.
+As a result, the Company is responsible for the global development and commercialization of BA3071.
+As consideration for this amendment, the Company agreed to pay BeiGene mid-single digit royalties on sales worldwide and on a limited basis will share in any upfront and milestone payments received through a sublicense of BA3071.
+The Company reclassified its then remaining \$19.8 million of deferred revenue as a long-term liability which is expected to settle as licensing payments are made to BeiGene in accordance with the resulting amendment.
 In the event the license is terminated, the liability will be extinguished with no further payment to BeiGene.

-For the three months ended March 31, 2022 and 2021, the Company did not recognize any revenue related to the collaboration agreement with BeiGene.
-As of March 31, 2022 and 2021, the Company had a \$19.8 million Liability to Licensor, and \$19.8 million of deferred revenue which was classified as current, respectively.
+For the three and nine months ended September 30, 2023 and 2022, the Company did not recognize any revenue related to the collaboration agreement with BeiGene.
+The Company had a \$19.8 million liability to licensor as of September 30, 2023 and December 31, 2022.